stephenmuema/DevOps_AutoScribe_Takeover_Guide/README.md

-#DEVOPS Terraform Training on old Prod Environment from 2023
+**DevOps Terraform Training on old Prod Environment from 2023**

 Due to requests from peers in cybersecurity, I have open-sourced this prod environment created with Terraform in 2022 for my startup which a company in Asia later acquired.
 They shifted to Google Cloud, so I'm revealing the README file and terraform configurations I shared with them during the transfer phase.
-I am neither an expert nor nor a tutor, but ni God tu 😁.
+I am neither an expert nor a tutor, but ni God tu 😁.
 Good luck!!

 Here are the testing steps to run the entire deployment process, including setting up Terraform, configuring GitLab CI/CD, and deploying the Django application to AWS Elastic Beanstalk with auto-scaling and WAF configurations.: